Creativity is at the forefront of every business venture that you've every come across...

 Check out this Small Business Goal Checklist to get some inspiration for when you start writing out your own.

 You've set your goals, now its time to put them into action by creating your Business Plan.
-It's a standard Business 101 tactic to help you identify, describe and analyse any business opportunity that may come your way and to establish if you've got the resources, capability and finances to go ahead with it.
+It's a standard Business 101 tactic to help you identify, describe and analyze any business opportunity that may come your way and to establish if you've got the resources, capability and finances to go ahead with it.
 Download this handy Business Model Canvas Template to assist in creating your fool-proof hack and stick to your goals.

 Mamma Mia got it right!
 When you have a solid understanding of the finances behind running and sustaining your small business, the sky's the limit.
 Learn to keep track of who owes you money, how much you owe and when money is due.
 It might seem a little frightening at first to keep track of all your expenses and income coming through but thankfully the internet is at it again providing you with a bunch of easy-to-use accounting programs and guides to get the hang of.
 Being able to keep accurate records of all your expenses is also going to be super helpful during tax time so remember to keep all your receipts.